StrungSafe/BCHBlaze2025_Fun-d-Tokens/README.md

 ## Enhancements

-1. A multi-minting and multi-burning design that allows for creating many composite tokens at once
+1. A multi-minting and multi-burning design that allows for creating many tokens at once
-1. Refactor the contracts to use fungible tokens type for the composite token
+1. Refactor the contracts to use fungible tokens type for the token
 1. Contract optimization
-1. Managed composite tokens that act as managed funds
+1. Managed basket tokens
-1. Market driven managed composite tokens
+1. Market driven managed basket tokens
-1. Make the composite token create more robust and flexible (currently hardcoded baset tokens and amounts)
+1. Make the token create more robust and flexible (currently hardcoded tokens and amounts and/or would require additional coding to expand tokens and adjust amounts)

 ## How to Run Mock Example